ShatteredSkies/mindustry-mass-driver-logic/README.md

-schematics for the game known as "Mindustry“
+Schematics for the game known as "Mindustry“

+Use [this mod](https://github.com/stormybytes/mindustry-schematic-browser) to view the schematics.